zGabrielR1/riceautomata/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- GNU Stow for symlink management
-- All the package managers that make this possible
-- The dotfile community for inspiration

 ## Changelog

 ### Latest Changes
+- Improved CLI interface with better command organization
-- Added profile management system
+- Added profile management commands
-- Implemented parallel package installation
-- Added support for multiple package managers
-- Improved asset management
+- Enhanced backup and restore functionality
-- Enhanced error handling and logging
+- Improved error handling and logging
-- Added backup and rollback functionality
-- Added template support for configuration files
+- Added template support
-- Improved dependency resolution
+- Enhanced dependency resolution